Table of Contents

 WebGPU supports drawing to points.
 We do this by setting the primitive topology to 'point-list' in a render pipeline.

-Let’s create a simple example with random points starting with ideas presented in the the article on vertex buffers.
+Let’s create a simple example with random points starting with ideas presented in the article on vertex buffers.

-First a simple vertex shader and fragment shader.
+First, a simple vertex shader and fragment shader.
 To keep it simple we’ll just use clip space coordinates for positions and hard code the color yellow in our fragment shader.

 struct Vertex {